dynoser/HELML/docs/README-HELML_en.md

    which allows you to get values that differ depending on the selection of layers.

 * In most cases, data in HELML will be more compact than in other markup languages.

-# URL mode

-The HELML encoder allows you to encode data in a special URL mode, where line separators are replaced with "`~`", escape colons on "`.`", and escape spaces on underscores "_".
-The output is a string that can be used as a GET parameter for a URL, or as a command line argument.
-In this form, the HELML format is visually less clear than in the multiline format, but is decoded by the same parser as the line-by-line format.

-The choice of characters to replace is due to the fact that the "urlencode" (RFC 3986) transformation does not change them.

-This is an easy way to pass an arbitrary array in one line while preserving its structure and data types.